LOGIN

 PMID: 19644048

 Castro M, Rubin AS, Laviolette M, et al. Effectiveness and safety of bronchial thermoplasty in the treatment of severe asthma: a multicenter, randomized, double-blind, sham-controlled clinical trial.
 (AIR2 Trial) Am J Respir Crit Care Med 2010;181:116-24.
-The AIR2 trial was the first large scale randomized study of bronchial thermoplasty to include a sham control.
-288 patients with asthma symptoms despite standard therapy were included.
-During the 12 month follow up, the treatment group had a lower number of adverse respiratory events, severe exacerbations, emergency department visits, and hospitalizations, as well as a greater number (81%) of subjects reporting improvement in AQLQ.
+The AIR2 trial was the first RCT of bronchial thermoplasty to include a sham control.
+288 patients with asthma symptoms despite standard therapy were followed for 12 months.
+The treatment group had fewer adverse respiratory events, severe exacerbations, emergency department visits, and hospitalizations, as well as a greater number (81%) of subjects reporting improvement in AQLQ.
 Notably, 63% of control subjects also reported clinically significant (>0.5) improvement in AQLQ.
 During treatment, 8.4% of patients in the treatment group were hospitalized for respiratory symptoms compared to 2.0% in the sham group.

 PMID: 19815809